USEPA/spsurvey/cran-comments.md

-This is a minor update adding a few minor features and addressing a few bugs from version 5.3.0.
+This is a minor update that adds citation information for a publication in *The Journal of Statistical Software* (JSS).
+The DOI in the CITATION for the new JSS publication will be registered after publication on CRAN.

 -------